great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/advanced/how_to_compare_two_tables_with_the_onboarding_data_assistant.md

 In our hypothetical use case these inconsistencies are tolerated, and therefore Expectations are not set against the columns likely to generate the errors.

-This is one example of the ways in which we can customize the Suite built by our Data Assistant.
+This is an example of how an Expectation Suite created by the Data Assistant can be customized.
 For more on these configurations, see our [guide on the `OnboardingDataAssistant](../../../guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.md).
 </details>